-- Reporting Inspectors will monitor and evaluate the work of each inspector (Additional Inspector, Peer Inspector, Lay Inspector), feedback to them and record this in our quality assurance database. - At the end of every inspection, we offer the head of the provision the chance to share their views in a questionnaire.
+• Reporting Inspectors will monitor and evaluate the work of each inspector (Additional Inspector, Peer Inspector, Lay Inspector), feedback to them and

+• At the end of every inspection, we offer the head of the provision the chance to share their views in a questionnaire.
 We ask them to evaluate and comment on the quality of our inspection and the report which we record in our quality assurance database.
 This feedback helps us to identify concerns and to inform our training and development plan.